inmanta/inmanta-core/docs/install/3-configure-agents.rst

 * :inmanta.config:option:`agent_rest_transport.ssl`
 * :inmanta.config:option:`agent_rest_transport.ssl-ca-cert-file`

+The agent will follow the pip configuration defined in the :ref:`project_yml`.
+Make sure it can access the pip index defined in the project (See the `pip documentation for netrc <https://pip.pypa.io/en/stable/topics/authentication/#netrc-support>`_ for more information).

 The :inmanta.config:option:`config.agent-map` option can be configured in the same way as the ``autostart_agent_map`` for auto-started agents.